 There are also indirect consequences after the state punishment is over.
 With a violent crime conviction on your record, you might have limited educational and job opportunities.
 You might be able to get your record sealed or expunged, but that option is not available to everyone.

 It is very important to speak with an attorney as soon as possible after you have been accused of a crime.
 Your attorney can assess your case, lay out the possible options, and try to mitigate the consequences of criminal charges for you.

 Violent Crime Attorney in Nevada | Law Office of Joel M. Mann

 Joel Mann believes the attorney-client relationship is a partnership, and he is committed to being an advocate for you in your criminal case.
 His office will be available to you and provide quality criminal defense representation.
 The Law Office of Joel M. Mann has successfully defended clients with all types of criminal defense cases, including misdemeanors and felonies.

-If you or someone you know is facing a violent crime charge in Las Vegas, contact the Law Office of Joel M. Mann for a free legal consultation.
+If you or someone you know is facing a violent crime charge in Las Vegas, contact the violent crime attorney Joel M. Mann for a free legal consultation.
 Joel Mann is a dedicated Las Vegas criminal defense attorney who is dedicated to working for a resolution to your violent crimes case.